dgzlopes/prototype/example/README.md

 Hello from behind Envoy (service 1)! hostname: b9bc774d2dba resolvedhostname: 192.168.208.7
 ```

 Nice!
-Finally, let's try to update the listeners of the front-proxy:
+Finally, let's try to update the listeners of the front Protod:
 ```
 go run ../cmd/protoctl/main.go apply -c default -s front -t lds -f ./configs/front/lds-swap.yaml
 ```

-On that new configuration, the front-proxy will now route all the requests on `/service/1`, to service 2.
+On that new configuration, the front Protod will now route all the requests on `/service/1`, to service 2.

 Let's check that!
 Run:
 ```